 According to Federal Tax Service (FTS) statistics, over 75% of field tax audits result in additional assessments exceeding RUB 10 million.
 Challenging the act is not a mere formality, but the sole procedural mechanism to reduce the tax deficiency before the decision enters into force (Article 101 of the Russian Tax Code).

-The delivery of a tax audit act triggers a strict procedural timeline.
-Within 2 months after the certificate of completion of a field tax audit (or 10 days for a desk audit), the inspectorate is obliged to draw up an act in the form approved by the FTS (Paragraph 1, Article 100 of the Russian Tax Code).
+The delivery of a tax audit report triggers a strict procedural timeline.
+Within two months after the certificate of completion of a field tax audit (or ten days for a desk audit), the inspectorate is obliged to draw up the report in the form approved by the FTS under Article 100 of the Tax Code.
 The document is delivered to the company director against a receipt or sent via telecommunication channels (TCS).

 A common error involves miscalculating the start date of the defense period.
 If the tax authority sends the act by registered mail, the date of receipt is deemed to be the sixth day from the date of dispatch (Paragraph 5, Article 100 of the Russian Tax Code).
 The taxpayer has exactly 1 month from the date of receiving the act to prepare and file written objections (Paragraph 6, Article 100 of the Russian Tax Code).